Self-organizing Democratized Learning: Towards Large-scale Distributed Learning Systems: Experiments

-In addition to the measured distance between learning parameters in the hierarchical clustering algorithm, we can also use the gradient information to reflect the learning directions of each agent.
-Accordingly, the measured distance $\phi^{(g)}_{n,l}$ between two learning gradients are defined based on the cosine similarity as follows:
+In addition to the euclidean distance between learning parameters in the hierarchical clustering algorithm, we can also evaluate the measured distance $\phi^{(cos)}_{n,l}$ between two learning models based on the cosine similarity as follows: